 Library Circle: Pick up/drop off spot at the east end of the Hesburgh Library.

 Main Circle: Pick up/drop off spot near the old post office at the main campus entrance on Notre Dame Avenue, between Alumni Hall and the Law School.

 MCOB: Mendoza College of Business (often referred to as Mendoza).

 Michiana: The name of the region along the border of Michigan and Indiana, including South Bend.

 Mod Quad: Home to Knott Hall, Siegfried Hall, Pasquerilla East, and Pasquerilla West.

-Monk: Affectionate nickname of the former University President Father Edward A. Malloy, professor and in-residence priest of Sorin College.
+Monk: Affectionate nickname of the former University President, Father Edward A. Malloy, professor and in-residence priest of Sorin College.

 Moreau Seminary: Large white building across the lake from Notre Dame.
 It's where the men who are training to become priests in the Congregation of Holy Cross study and live.
 Don't miss their Thursday night candlelight prayer service, called Lucenarium.

 ndID: Unique number assigned to you by the University (not to be confused with your NetID -- see below).
 Can be found on your id card.